hstarmans/hexastorm_fpga/README.md

 # hexastorm_fpga
 FPGA code used to calibrate the Hexastorm.
 The code is very dated.
 It was used for the first Hexastorm.
 The code is not being maintained.
+I have decided to switch from MyHDL to Migen.
+The internal sram is used as ringbuffer.
+Data is uploaded via SPI.
+The code can be here [here](https://github.com/hstarmans/migen_tests)

 ## HIGH LIGHTS
 The following folders in the project;